chicktechorg/chicktech/README.md

-Volunteer Management System for Chicktech, a nonprofit organization dedicated to providing hands-on opportunities for girls and women to get engaged with technology.
+Volunteer Management System for ChickTech, a nonprofit organization dedicated to providing hands-on opportunities for girls and women to get engaged with technology.

 http://www.chicktech.org/